PSYCH-PHD - Psychology (PhD)

 Mind, Culture, and Society

 Students may be required by their advisors to take up to two additional graduate courses in their area of specialization.
-In these cases, the additional courses are counted towards the advanced units requirement as described below.
+In these cases, the other courses are counted toward the advanced units requirement described below.
 Students should consult with their advisor about any additional requirements in their area of specialization.

 Quantitative Methods Course Requirement

 Students are required to take two of the following Quantitative Methods courses:

 Advanced Statistical Modeling

 At least one of these courses must be taken in the first year, and both should be completed by the end of the second year.
 Quantitative methods courses must be taken for a letter grade and passed with a B- or better grade.